Build and run an etcd cluster

 Now you’re locally authenticated to the registry and can run all other Docker commands as normal.

-Push your containers and config image to: us-central1-docker.pkg.dev/molten-verve-216720/$TENANT_NAME-repository/
+Push your custom and non-public images (including your config image) to: us-central1-docker.pkg.dev/molten-verve-216720/$TENANT_NAME-repository/

 $ docker push us-central1-docker.pkg.dev/molten-verve-216720/$TENANT_NAME-repository/etcd-config:k8s